Ameeta: Later work

 Although she kickstarted the careers of Shammi Kapoor and Rajendra Kumar with these hits, Ameeta could never capitalize on them and stardom never materialized.

 Further roles in multi-star films like Rakhi (1962) and the blockbuster Mere Mehboob (1963) did not help her career graph, even though she was nominated for a Filmfare award for the latter as Best Supporting Actress, and she now dropped to playing lead grade-B movies which though successful at the box office did not do much for her star status.
 Her romance opposite Kishore Kumar in Hum Sab Ustad Hai in 1965 was her next role.
 By 1965 she was playing negative and villainous characters in films like Rishte Naate (1965), and Aasra (1966).
 She was seen in supporting roles to fledgling starlets Rajshree and Babita, in films like Around the World (1967) and Haseena Maan Jayegi (1968).
 After filming Haseena Maan Jayegi (1968), a disillusioned Ameeta left the film industry as she was not getting leading roles and settled into matrimony.

 Personal life

-After she retired from the film world she married and had a daughter, Sabia (otherwise Sabeeha).
-Sabia tried her hand in Bollywood as a lead actress in Anokha Rishta (1986) and Khiladi (1992) and 100 Days (1991) which were big hits of respective years, but her career never took off.
+After she retired from the film world she married actor and director Kamran and had a daughter, Sabia (otherwise Sabeeha).
+Kamran is also biological father of Farah Khan and Sajid Khan.
+Sabia tried her hand in Hindi films as a lead actress in Anokha Rishta (1986) and Khiladi (1992) and 100 Days (1991) which were big hits of respective years, but her career never took off.
 She appeared in Qayamat Ki Raat (1992), before she too disappeared from the Hindi movie scene.